amberteets/surfs_up/README.md

 ## Summary

 It appears that the temperatures in Oahu are adequate to support the shop year-round, but more analysis is needed.
 In particular, it would be useful to understand how climate temperature corresponds with water temperature in the area, as well as surfing behaviors of locals.

-Possible additional queries to gather more weather data for December and June include:

--
--